Labour Party Conference: 2018 Liverpool

-The 2018 Conference took place at the Arena and Convention Centre Liverpool (ACC Liverpool) from 23 to 26 September, with a capacity of 13,000 delegates at the event.
-It was announced at the party that private property tenants would be given more protections, as landlords couldn't evict them without reason.
+The 2018 Conference took place at the Arena and Convention Centre Liverpool (ACC Liverpool) from 23 to 26 September, with 13,000 delegates at the event.

+On 23 September, Angela Rayner announced a range of education reforms: that Labour would scrap the Free School program, democratise Academy schools, give local authorities the power to take control of badly performing Academies and remove the ability to shape their own admission policies.
+On 24 September, it was announced that private property tenants would be given more protections, as landlords couldn't evict them without reason.
 John McDonnell announced that workers in companies with more than 250 employees would become joint share holders in a structure that the law would oblige to adopt, with each employee receiving a payout at the end of each year.
-Angela Rayner announced a range of education reforms: that Labour would scrap the Free School program, democratise Academy schools, give local authorities the power to take control of badly performing Academies and remove the ability to shape their own admission policies.

 The prospect of a second referendum on the UK's relationship with the European Union was a heavily discussed topic at the conference.
 Both Leader Jeremy Corbyn and Deputy Leader Tom Watson had said should the conference vote for a second referendum they would support it.
 The motion was discussed by delegates on the Sunday, including MPs and representatives from People's Vote and other delegates, and after five hours they had written a two-paged motion stating that "If we cannot get a general election Labour must support all options remaining on the table, including campaigning for a public vote".
 The vote on motion took place on the Tuesday.

 Party delegates voted on the Member of Parliament reselection process.
 They lowered the threshold required of local branches and local union branches to express dissatisfaction in an MP's performance from 50% to 33%.